Tackling disadvantage in primary schools

 The School Completion Programme (SCP), introduced in 2002, focuses on young people between the ages of 4 and 18 years of age.
-The programme is a support strand within the National Educational Welfare Board under the Department of Children and Youth Affairs.
-(On 1 January 2014, the National Educational Welfare Board was abolished and its functions transferred to the Child and Family Agency.)
+The programme is a support strand within the Child and Family Agency under the Department of Children and Youth Affairs.
 It forms part of the Department of Education and Skills social inclusion strategy Delivering Equality of Opportunity in Schools (DEIS) to help children and young people who are at risk of or who are experiencing educational disadvantage.

 School Completion Programme aims to keep young people in the formal education system to completion of senior cycle or equivalent and to generally improve the quality of participation and educational attainment.
 Each project is managed by a local management committee and provides a tailored programme of in-school, after school and holiday time interventions to targeted children and young people who are at risk of early school leaving.
 The programme provides flexibility for schools to develop more effective strategies, like out-of-school support and outreach, family support, mentoring, staff development and parental involvement.